 Enhanced Quality Anti-Aliasing (EQAA)

 Of course, AMD has devised an answer to NVIDIA’s exclusive anti-aliasing solution.
 It performs the same way as CSAA in that it works similarly to MSAA but doesn’t overwork the GPU.
-Of course, this is an AMD exclusive.
+Of course, this is an AMD proprietary.

 Fast Approximate Anti-Aliasing (FXAA)